27 June 2024

 Everything.
 This’d mean sins we’ve confessed… and not.
 That’d mean sins we probably don’t even realize we’ve committed, so we never repented of ’em.
 That’d also mean sins we’re not so sure even are sins.
 And while karma may demand such sins tip the scales of justice in the wrong direction, and send us to hell, grace means they don’t.

 With three exceptions.
 You already know which three exceptions.
 They’re things God can’t bring himself to overlook, because they interfere with his grace too much.
-Apostasy rejects it entirely.
+Apostasy rejects his grace entirely.
 Blaspheming the Spirit rejects the person of the trinity who teaches us grace and applies it to our lives.
 And unforgiveness means we’re not letting God’s grace overflow to the way we treat others.
-Or in the case of these sins, no salvation.
-We’d rather have the sins.
+In the case of these three sins, there’s no salvation, because we’d rather have the sins.

 If we commit these things, and continue to commit them, and even justify and elevate them and turn them into our twisted ministries, we’ve broken our relationship with God.
 We have no relationship with God.
 We’re not part of his kingdom.
-That’s why Jesus said we “hath never forgiveness, but is in danger of eternal damnation.”
-Mk 3.29 Blasphemy of the Holy Spirit isn’t apostasy, same as yanking the television plug out of the wall isn’t the same thing as throwing a television into a Dumpster.
+That’s why Jesus said we “never has forgiveness, but is guilty of an eternal sin.”
+Mk 3.29 NASB Blasphemy of the Holy Spirit isn’t apostasy, same as yanking the television plug out of the wall isn’t the same thing as throwing a television into a Dumpster.
 It just happens to have the very same effect: No TV.

 But is it undoable?
 Sure: You gotta repent.
-You can often get away with not repenting your other sins, but these you definitely gotta repent.
+You can often get away with not repenting your other sins, because God’s forgiven you already.
+But these you definitely gotta repent.

 But if they repent, God is gracious.